Monday evenings, January 8th

 Meditation can only be learned through regular practice.
 You’ll be asked to meditate daily for a least a half hour or longer if possible.
 If you already have a meditation practice, please be ready to set it aside for the duration of the class so you can give this style a try.

-Classes will include meditation, discussion over various issue related to the practice, personalized instruction, and time for questions and discussion.
+Classes will include meditation, discussion over various issues related to the practice, personalized instruction, and time for questions and discussion.

 Beginning as well as experienced meditators are welcome.